leodsti/AWS_Tutorials/Install R Server/README.md

 * Shiny Server

+## User Data Output
+To see what has happened **at launch**, you can check the user data output in the following file:
+* **/var/log/cloud-init-output.log**

+##Configuring the Shiny Server
 Once the Server Shiny is set up, a little configuration is needed.
-Connect to the instance and launch the following command lines
+Connect to the instance and launch the following command lines:

 ```
 mkdir ~/ShinyApps